wandb/data-flywheel-nvidia/docs/03-configuration.md

 > **Important**
 >
-> Advanced configuration such as Large-scale hyper-parameter sweeps, architecture search, or custom evaluation metrics must run directly in **NeMo Microservices Platform (NMP)**.
+> Advanced configuration such as Large-scale hyper-parameter sweeps, architecture search, or custom evaluation metrics must run directly in **NeMo microservices**.
 The configurations in this guide are only for the blueprint itself.

 > **Note**
 >
-> For detailed NMP API documentation, refer to the [official documentation](https://docs.nvidia.com/nemo/microservices/latest/api/index.html).
+> For detailed NeMo microservices API documentation, refer to the [official documentation](https://docs.nvidia.com/nemo/microservices/latest/api/index.html).

 ## Configuration File Location